7 Steps to Identify a Target Market for Your Online Business

 Another thing to keep in mind is that customers are savvier than they’ve ever been, so they can sniff out fakes or businesses that aren’t really trying to help or serve them.
 That’s an additional reason to write copy that reads like you’re talking to another person — not just a jumble of SEO keywords.
 Authenticity is the future of marketing.

-Though there might be shortcuts to win people over right away, remember that you’re in a business for the long haul, so act accordingly.
+Though there might be shortcuts to win people over right away, remember that you’re in business for the long haul, so act accordingly.
 If you don’t have returning customers, you’re exhausting your marketing budget, so invest in the long term.

 “Research is not the same thing as results,” Lusby says.
 “Lots of meticulous, careful, intelligent founders spend so long on research that they lose sight of their original vision.
 Find the right balance between staying true to yourself and your brand and bending to accommodate your audience.”